goschtl/zope/keas.pbstate/trunk/src/keas/pbstate/README.txt

 Edge Cases
 ----------

 Synthesize a refid hash collision.
+This is a rare occurrence, but this package should handle it transparently as long as no single object holds more than about one billion (2**30) references to other objects.

 First make a reference:

     >>> guardian_ref = c2.guardians.add()
     >>> c2.protobuf_refs.set(guardian_ref, c)